warren-bank/mirror-XMail-mail-server/docs/Readme.txt

     package, and inside the 'win32ssl\conf' directory of the source package.
-    The 'cert.csr' file needs then to be submitted to the certificate authority in order to obtain a root-signed certificate file (that will be your 'SERVER.CERT').
+    The 'cert.csr' file needs then to be submitted to the certificate authority in order to obtain a root-signed certificate file (that will be your 'server.cert').
 The behaviour of the XMail SSL module is controlled by a few 'SERVER.TAB' variables:

     [SSLWantVerify]